osamakawish/osamakawish/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on a Windows Forms application for a Sudoku variation.
+Also working on a stock market social media application similar to StockWits.

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning Unity, .Net/C#, WPF, Windows Forms, etc. I am also learning to use various APIs in C#.

-- 👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate on anything!
+I love finance, math, and have experience with graphic design.
+I also have a bit of an interest in blogging.

-- 🤔 I’m looking for help with ...
+🤔 I’m looking for help with teaching people about C# or advanced mathematical concepts.

-- 💬 Ask me about ...
+💬 Ask me about C#, math, life, etc.

-- 📫 How to reach me: ...
+📫 How to reach me: Email me at osamakawish@gmail.com

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+⚡ Fun fact: There's a lot of parallels between Ancient Indian philosophy with Enlightenment and Ancient Greek philosophy.